HIMIFDA/machine-learning-titanic/README.md

-# Simple Implementation of Machine Learning Using Logistic Regression.
+# Simple Implementation of Machine Learning Using Softmax Regression.

 ### Pendahuluan